faasm/faasm/docs/openmp.md

 # Faasm OpenMP Runtime

-Faasm supports OpenMP by intercepting calls to the LLVM OpenMP `libomp` runtime with the `libfaasmp` library.
+Faasm supports OpenMP by intercepting calls to the OpenMP `libomp` runtime with the `libfaasmp` library.
 It can run OpenMP threads in two different modes:

 - Intra-Faaslet parallelism, by using WebAssembly threads inside the Faaslet as OpenMP thread executor.
 The local threads are managed by a thread pool